 Georgia's testing program consists of assessments for each grade level (budgetary restraints sometimes prevent administration of certain assessments).
 In Kindergarten, students are administered the Georgia Kindergarten Inventory of Developing Skills (GKIDS) to determine student readiness for the first grade.
 The Georgia Milestones Assessment System (Georgia Milestones) is administered to students in grades three through eight and after certain courses in high school.
-Georgia Milestones will first be administered in the 2014-2015 school year and take the place of the previously administered Criterion-Referenced Competency Tests (CRCTs), End-of-Course Tests (EOCTs) and writing assessments.
 Graduation tests, such as the Basic Skills Test (BST) and Georgia High School Graduation Test (GHSGT), are no longer required graduation for the awarding of a high school diploma.
 The Georgia Alternative Assessment (GAA) is administered to students with disabilities in certain circumstances in lieu of other required assessments.
 State charter schools, like all LEAs, must participate in the National Assessment of Educational Progress (NAEP) assessment programs.
-Norm-referenced tests, such as the lowa Test of Basic Skills (ITBS), are often administered, but are not required in Georgia.
+Norm-referenced tests, such as the Iowa Test of Basic Skills (ITBS), are often administered, but are not required in Georgia.